 THE BEST 9 CAMPING KNIVES OF 2019

-Out of all the camping knives on our list, we’ve decided to award the Gerber Strongarm with our pick for the best overall camping knife.
+Out of all the camping knives on our list, we’ve decided to award the Gerber Strongarm with our pick for the best knife for camping.

 A major reason for this decision has to do with the Gerber Strongarm’s powerful 420 high carbon blade, which is ideal for chopping and slicing work.
 While the knife feels lightweight in your hands, it can tackle challenging tasks due to the blade’s high quality and full tang support.
 The Gerber Strongarm also boasts a diamond-textured grip handle that prevents slippage.